top of page

 Mindfulness Practices

-How Somatic Therapy Alleviates Anxiety
+How Somatic Informed Therapy Helps Alleviate Anxiety

 1. Enhances Self-Awareness